jrunestone/nord-engine/README.md

 # Rendering
 * All SpriteComponent are rendered to the main render target (render texture) and then to the window
-* Rendering is grouped by texture and sorted by RenderLayerComponent(number)
+* Rendering is sorted by by RenderLayerComponent(number) and then by texture
 * Custom RenderTargetComponent(id) can be used (render to this, then to the main render target and/or then to the window)
 * The rendering targets use the global camera when rendering to the window
 * A custom CameraComponent can be used to render a custom view before rendering to the main rendering target and window